 Corporal Frank F. Fagan Sq.

-Fagan Square, located in the northwestern Queens neighborhood of Astoria, is surrounded by several sites of historic interest.
-Northwest of the square on Newtown Road and 46th Street, a small cluster of 18th-century homes from the hamlet of Middletown can be found.
-In 1721 one of the first schools in Queens was built at the intersection of the 1652 Hallet’s Road (to Hell Gate) and the 1640 Ride Road (to Hunter’s Point) by the Hallet, Moore, Skillman and Bragaw families.
-British and Hessian troops marched by the school during the American Revolution (1775-1783).
-Around 1820, a bag containing thousands of dollars in gold coins was found in a schoolhouse wall.
+Fagan Square is surrounded by several sites of historic interest.
+To the northwest, a small cluster of 18th-century homes from the historic hamlet of Middletown can be found at Newtown Road and 46th Street.
+In 1721, one of the first schools in Queens was built in Middletown, and during the American Revolution (1775-1783), British and Hessian troops marched by the school.
+Around 1820, a bag containing thousands of dollars in gold coins was found a schoolhouse wall.
 They had apparently been hidden there by Schoolmaster John Kearns during the Revolution and never reclaimed.

 Across Broadway and south of Fagan Square, one can see examples of Mathews Model Flats.
 Some of the most innovative housing attempted in New York, the “flats” were simple, sturdy, and relatively cheap to construct.
 They are the models for the three-story six family buildings that fill the nearby neighborhoods of Ridgewood, Elmhurst, and Woodside.

-Broadway, Newtown Road, and 48th Street bound Fagan Square.
-Parks acquired the site by condemnation on June 18, 1915.
-Today, the triangle boasts a lively covering of shrubs and is part of the Greenstreets program.
-Greenstreets is a joint project of Parks and the New York City Department of Transportation begun in 1986 and revived in 1994.
-Its goal is to convert paved street properties, such as triangles and malls, into green spaces.
+Fagan Square is part of the Greenstreets program, a joint project of NYC Parks and the NYC Department of Transportation, began in 1986 and was revived in 1994 with the goal to convert paved street properties, such as triangles and malls, into green spaces.